sciencePeptideDeck

 Cell Migration

-TB-500 (Thymosin Beta-4) is particularly powerful at driving stem cell and progenitor cell migration to the injury site — bringing the workforce to where it's needed.
+TB-500 (Thymosin Beta-4) dramatically enhances the ability of stem cells and progenitor cells to migrate to the injury site — bringing the workforce where it's needed.

 🌊